310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 I was even worried if I could guide them properly or not, but… I got anxious over literally nothing.
 Ahh, man…

 Well, whatever.
 Let's start our own practice, Hokke~!
-There's not much longer until the event, so we can't waste any more time!
+There's not much left 'til the event, so we can't waste any more time!

 Let's send our own shine to the whole world~!☆
 {% endbubble %}